kaijagahm/howToQueryTutorialYGDP/README.md

 Complete and detailed instructions for querying the database are contained in "howToQueryYGDPDatabase.pdf".

 ### Files in this repo
+This is a "tree" representation of the files in this folder.
+The `.` at the top represents the top level directory (folder), called "howToQueryTutorialYGDP".
+I have added a comment, beginning with `#`, to briefly explain what each file is.
 ```
 .
 ├── README.md